nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Arrows among groups

-Create a nice UI for introducing arrows.
-It will not be enabled by default, but can be added by any LA.
- * In arrow-creation mode, if the user's cursor is in group G and the user clicks on bubble H, call `G.type.connectionRequest( H )`, if such a function exists.
-The LA can handle this as they see fit, such as toggling a link, or prompting for a link tag, or anything.
- * Optional feature for later:  Add an option that when entering arrow-creation mode, ALL bubble outlines in the document are faintly drawn (not their tags), so that it's completely clear where a user wants to aim the mouse to hit a certain bubble.
- * Optional feature for later:  Add an option that show-groupers (Ctrl+1) mode is automatically enabled when the user enters arrow-connection mode, and re-disabled (if it was disabled in the first place) when exiting arrow-connection mode.
-This is like the previous feature, but more aggressive and techy.
-(Do we still need it now that we have the previous feature?)
- * Optional feature for later:  On mobile, a tap highlights the innermost bubble under it, without creating the arrow yet, and shows OK/cancel buttons hovering nearby.
-If the user tapped what he/she expected to tap, then he/she hits OK and it creates the arrow.
-Cancel (or just tapping elsewhere) closes the OK/cancel buttons and does nothing else.
- * Optional feature for later:  When in arrow-creation mode, keystrokes are interpreted as typing bubble labels, which will scroll the view to the bubbles with those labels, and highlight them as if the user had mouse-hovered them.
-If the user presses enter, the arrow will be created.
-Hence there are keyboard-shortcut ways to specify arrows among bubbles.
-This would work best with a keyboard shortcut for entering bubble-making mode also.
-(If there are ambiguous labels--i.e., ones that apply to more than one bubble--just choose any one; that's the user's fault.)
-Note that this requires two additional features to help it out:
-   * A function in the group type for computing the default label for any bubble in the document.
-The default can be the address of the bubble in the hierarchy, as a list of positive integers; e.g., the second bubble immediate inside the tenth topmost bubble has number 10.2.
-   * Drawing bubbles in arrow-creation mode should include these labels somewhere nearby.

 ## Matching Module

 The Matching Module may no longer be necessary, if we build Lurch on top of